HackerExperience/HackerExperience/helix/lib/game/process/README.md

 A Process is first started by an explicit in-game action, arriving in the backend in the form of an HTTP request.

-The corresponding endpoint (`Endpoint.Log.Edit`) will call `Process.TOP.execute/4`, passing in the following information:
+The corresponding endpoint (`Endpoint.Log.Edit`) will call `Process.TOP.execute/5`, passing in the following information:

 - process module (`LogEditProcess`)
 - server in which the process is taking place
+- entity which started the process
 - process params (extracted from the request params)
 - process meta (gathered from the request context)